pianomania/paac-pytorch/README.md

 # Usage
-- To Train:
+- You can train the agent by:

 ```
 python main.py --env-name BreakoutDeterministic-v4 --num-workers 4
 ```

-- To Play:
+- You can play the game by:
 ```
 python play.py --env-name BreakoutDeterministic-v4
 ```